 4. Internet fax is scalable.

 Internet fax is completely scalable to meet any company’s faxing needs, big or small.
-Most Internet fax services will offer special rates for large scale fax broadcasting and other faxing requirements of large businesses.
+Most Internet fax services such as Monopond will offer special rates for large scale fax broadcasting and other faxing requirements of large businesses.
 Unlike with traditional fax, Internet fax providers allow several users to use the same fax number or provide a dedicated fax number for each user.

 Online faxing has lower costs than traditional faxing, integrates with email, has the ability to received documents from remote places with no Internet access, and is scalable.